 Let’s continue our Royal Match analysis with some data.

-To find out just how successful this puzzle game is, I’ll go over the most important metrics like downloads, revenue, and RpD.
+To find out just how successful this puzzle game is, I’ll go over the most important metrics like downloads and revenue.

-AppMagic’s data is from the game’s release in February 2021, up until now, and it includes all stores and countries.
+AppMagic’s data is from the game’s release in February 2021, up until the beginning of 2023, and it includes all stores and countries.

 Royal Match Downloads

 Since the game’s release, Royal Match downloads have oscillated.
-There were many valleys and peaks, most notably the ones in June 2021 (over 4 million downloads that month), January 2022 (more than 4.4 million), and in September 2022 (4.2 million).
+There were many valleys and peaks like the ones in June 2021 (over 4 million downloads that month), January 2022 (more than 4.4 million), and September 2022 (4.2 million).

-Because the downloads are currently on an upswing, we can conclude that Royal Match is still growing and is set to achieve even more impressive results.
+Because the downloads are currently on an upswing, we can conclude that Royal Match is far from reaching its full potential and is set to achieve even more impressive results.

 Royal Match Revenue